 He is “AV” peer review rated by Martindale-Hubbell.
 Rich has been included in the national publication The Best Lawyers in America for the past eleven years and has been a Super Lawyer in Northern California for every year the designation has existed.

-Owing to his many achievements in the courtroom, Rich is an invited member of the most prestigious trial lawyer organizations in the country: The International Academy of Trial Lawyers, The American College of Trial Lawyers, the International Society of Barristers, and the American Board of Trial Advocates, where he recently served as President for the San Francisco Chapter during its 50th Anniversary year.
-He has recently chaired and presented at various Masters In Trial programs and other programs for ABOTA.
+Owing to his many achievements in the courtroom, Rich is an invited member of the most prestigious trial lawyer organizations in the country: The International Academy of Trial Lawyers, The American College of Trial Lawyers, the International Society of Barristers, and the American Board of Trial Advocates, where he served as President for the San Francisco Chapter during its 50th Anniversary year.
+He has recently chaired and/or presented at various Masters In Trial programs and other programs for ABOTA.

 Rich has taught trial advocacy on a national and international level since the early 1990’s.
 In California, he spent years teaching Advanced Trial Practice as an adjunct professor at UC Berkeley School of Law (Boalt Hall).
 He has also served as a faculty member for the Judicial Council of California’s Judicial Studies Program.
 As a highly rated member of the faculty for the National Institute of Trial Advocacy, Rich has been invited to teach advocacy at NITA’s rigorous National, Midwestern, Northwestern, Western and Pacific Regional programs as well as for private firms throughout the country.
 He is program director for NITA’s inaugural Western United States Advanced Trial Program.
 Rich has also served frequently as a team leader at Emory Law School’s renowned Kessler-Eidson Trial Techniques Program in Atlanta, Georgia.